persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   - **Threshold exceedance**: Create a new threshold exceedance analysis
   - **Remove**: Remove the limit state and all the analyses depending on it

 This item is associated with a window which allows to:
-  - select the output to analyse
+  - Select the output of interest
-  - define the failure event by:
+  - Define the failure event by:
       - selecting an operator:
           - <= (less or equal)
           - >= (greater or equal)
           - > (greater than)
           - < (less than)
       - setting up the threshold defining the failure domain (default: 0., expected: floating points or integers)

 .. image:: /user_manual/graphical_interface/probabilistic_analysis/limitState.png
     :align: center